Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 Traditional ADAS suppliers still maintain the lion’s share in automotive.
 But they face competition from US, Chinese and other Tech giants who are capitalizing on their expertise in AI, Cloud and Software transforming automotive.

-We have identified a number of opportunities for Tech Companies to enter or disrupt the existing supply chain.
+We have identified a number of opportunities for Tech Companies to enter or disrupt the existing supply chain in autonomous vehicles.

 • Next-gen Perception Hardware for Autonomous Driving: